-So, what type of website might work well for you?
+So, what type of website do you need?
 Here’s a snapshot of the various types …

 These websites are created to represent specific companies.
 They rely heavily on branding, while also offering insight into the products and services on offer.
 While all e-commerce websites are business websites, not all business websites offer online sales.
 Brochure websites also fall under this category.
 However, these are more like digital business cards, and typically have a limited number of pages.

 Websites that include shopping carts and accept payment information from the customers fall into this category.
 Depending on the scale of a business, these websites can be extensive or basic.
 A good e-commerce website should make browsing for products across multiple categories simple.

 Professionals from different fields such as art, architecture, designing, photography, and filmmaking use portfolio websites to highlight their best work.
 These websites tend to use unique layouts, and rely greatly on creativity.

 Social media websites

 Social media websites serve as online platforms where users share their thoughts, ideas, images, videos, and more with other users, while also connecting with them in different ways.
 In recent times, many internet users are turning to social media sites to get the latest news.
 This is basically because several media houses now use social media sites to deliver news.